luiscielak/sqdesignlabs/_pages/resume.md

 **November 2019 - April 2020**

-Plan, conduct, and lead white-boarding sessions, design sprints, workshops, and project meetings.
-Collaborate with internal teams to design the overall user experience for digital fintech systems and applications, including desktop and mobile.
-Prototype and iterate solutions based on user insight and feedback to better anticipate client needs.
+Planned, conducted, and led white-boarding sessions, and designed sprints, workshops, and project meetings.
+Collaborate with internal teams to create the overall user experience for digital fintech systems and applications, including desktop and mobile.
+Prototyped and iterated solutions based on user insight and feedback to better anticipate client needs.

 #### UX Designer & UI Engineer